fartzy/make-requests-fast/README.md

 ## Install Poetry
 This project uses Poetry version 1.1.0rc1.
-   > python get-poetry.py --version 1.1.0
+The latest at this time is 1.1.3 so just use that.
+   > pip install --user poetry
+   > poetry self update 1.1.3

 Poetry is a tool that makes dependency managmeent cleaner and packaging easier.
 [Poetry documentation](https://python-poetry.org/docs/)